drmikeh/rails_todo_app/README.md

 * Created MVC CRUD for a list of TODOs

 But we have one *major* problem: how do we support multiple users each with their own TODO list?
+To do that we need to add Authentication, Authorization, and Session Management to our app.
+But first, lets discuss some security
+concepts:

-### Let's talk about login id, passwords and session management:
+Let's talk about login id, passwords and session management:

 * login_id               - we will use their email address
 * password complexity    - we will use a REGEX